Congratulations on passing the Bar Exam!

 The first step in the admission process is to be sworn in to the Superior Court.
 You may contact the clerk of the Superior Court for any county in the state to make an appointment.

-If you reside out of state and wish to be sworn in by proxy, contact Nicholas Cotten with the Fulton County Superior Court Clerks office at firstname.lastname@example.org for additional information.
-After being sworn in, the enrollment forms listed below need to be completed and mailed with your payment to:
+Once enrolled as an active member, you are authorized to practice in Superior and all lower courts in the state.
 You may choose to be sworn in separately to the Court of Appeals of Georgia, Supreme Court of Georgia and federal district courts by contacting these courts.
-The Young Lawyers Division of the Bar sponsors mass swearing in ceremonies twice a year for the higher courts and will send out information to new members after you have enrolled.
+The Young Lawyers Division of the State Bar sponsors mass swearing-in ceremonies twice a year for the higher courts and will send out information to new members after you have enrolled.

 **All steps below are mandatory.
 Please make sure you fill out ALL forms.**

 If you need enrollment assistance, contact the Membership Department at 404-527-8777 or 800-334-6865, ext.
 777, or via email.

 As a newly admitted lawyer you are required to enroll in the Transition Into Law Practice Program (TILPP) unless you qualify for an exemption or deferment.
 You will receive an email from TILPP with forms within a few days of your enrollment with the Bar.

 State Bar Bylaws, Article 1.
 Members